deniseyu/crochet-programming/README.md

 * For flat circles, you start from the center and increment by one stitch, every N stitches, where N is the row number that you're on.
 (Show visually, where magic circle has 6 stitches, it goes 6, 12, 18, 24, 30) Otherwise, the circle won't lay flat, and it will start to take on three dimensional shape.
 There's actually a lot of math involved in crochet pattern-making!
 * When you're incrementing or decrementing, you want to spread out those stitches, otherwise the object will have a bulging or scrunching effect in that one spot.

 I wondered if it was possible to express crochet patterns in a way that was more like SQL or CSS, than COBOL.
 Was it possible to declaratively express the desired outcome of a crochet pattern, that left room for creativity in the hands of the crocheter?
 I wasn't sure, because I hadn't really seen any declarative representations.
+Crocheting had more similarities to Assembly code than to high-level, abstracted programming languages: most crochet patterns were designed for a specific set of inputs (yarn weight, hook size, etc) -- in other words, they were closely coupled to the specific "architecture" of the system in which they'd be "run".
+I'm not really sure how and where you'd introduce the concept of abstraction.

 Then, I learned about freehand crocheting.

 ## Writing the program is the easy part

 There exist people who can look at a finished object, and figure out how it's made without following a pattern.
+Or, they might just start with an idea, and start improvising.
 That, to me, felt like an amazingly difficult thing to do.
 I started searching online for advice about how one can get started with freehand crochet.

 Generally that advice was: